VinceZK/Portal/docs/README.md

 }
 ```
 The main idea of the custom route strategy is to cache the Search&List page (/users).
-However, behind the problem, the more generic question is whether a page should be reloaded
+However, behind the problem, the more generic question is whether a page should be reloaded or not when navigating back to it?
-or not when navigating back to it?
-Well, it depends your requirements.
+Well, it depends on your requirements.
 And such answer is also one reason makes navigation so difficult.

 In my case, for example, if I want changes(display name changed) from the Detail page also affect the Search&List page,
 then I should reload the page when navigating back.
 In this attempt,
 what I should do is not simply cache the whole page, but only to cache the search criteria,
 and make an auto re-search when come back.
 Then, think about even more complex scenarios,
-not only the search criteria, but also the column width, positions, and such sort of things.
+not only the search criteria, but also the column width, positions, sort fields, and so on.
-It will just make you mad if there is no support from the framework.
+It will make you mad if there is no support from the framework.

 It is the time to cope with the last 2 letters “C” and “D”.
 I just leverage navigation feature to realize the creation of a new user.